2016 Pathankot attack: Aftermath

 Indian officials agreed a special team from Pakistan could travel to India to assist with the investigation.
 A five-member Pakistani investigation team was allowed to visit the air base on 28 March, and remained for three days to collect evidence and conduct interviews with witnesses and survivors.
 Pakistani investigators stated the attack had been a false-flag attack staged by the Indian government to malign Pakistan.

 On 26 April, India and Pakistan resumed their long-postponed diplomatic talks in New Delhi, at which the Indian foreign secretary re-emphasised the need for concrete progress into both the Pathankot and Mumbai attack investigations; Pakistan responded with a statement mentioning it had discussed "all outstanding issues" during the talks.
 On 3 May, the Standing Committee of the Ministry of Home Affairs, which had sent a delegation to Pathankot to investigate the attack, lambasted the central government for its poor state of preparedness and lack of effective communications between its intelligence agencies.
 The committee found that despite several advance warnings before the attack, no effective measures had been taken to act upon the intelligence.

-On 26 June, it was reported Pakistan "would consider" allowing an Indian investigation team to visit Pakistan to assist with investigations.
+On 26 June, it was reported that Pakistan "would consider" allowing an Indian investigation team to visit Pakistan to assist with investigations.
 In August, Sushma Swaraj, the Indian Minister of External Affairs, categorically ruled out any prospects of further dialogue with Pakistan until it had taken steps on "the Pathankot terror attack," as "terror and talks cannot go hand-in-hand."

 Reactions

 India

 President Pranab Mukherjee condemned the attack and sent condolences to the families of soldiers who lost their lives.
-He also sent compliments to soldiers for their valour and courage while fighting the terrorists.
+He also sent compliments to soldiers for their valour and courage while fighting the militants.

 Prime Minister Narendra Modi also condemned the attack, saying, "Today, enemies of humanity who can't see India progress tried to strike at our strategic area, a prominent airbase at Pathankot.
 I appreciate our armed forces and thank them for foiling our enemy's attempt."

 Minister of Home Affairs Rajnath Singh said, "Pakistan is our neighbouring country.
 We want good relations with not just Pakistan but with all our neighbours.
 We also want peace, but if there is any terror attack on India, we will give a befitting reply."

 The attack was seen as an attempt to undermine the India-Pakistan peace process.
 Almost all major Indian newspapers published editorials advising the Indian government to "stay the course" and not serve the purpose of the attackers by stalling or suspending the peace dialogue with Pakistan.

 On 14 January, several activists from the Hindu Sena, a right-wing Hindu nationalist group, vandalised the Delhi offices of Pakistan International Airlines.
 Shouting anti-Pakistani slogans, the activists reportedly damaged computers and furniture.
 At least one of the activists was arrested by police.

 A parliamentary panel report tabled in parliament on 3 May declared that security cover at the airbase was not robust.
 It mentioned that the perimeter wall was poorly guarded and the base did not have a road around it for patrolling.